 Want to speak to a Tallahassee gender discrimination attorney about your case and options?
 Then contact Cruz Law today.

-What Is Gender Discrimination?
+What Is Gender Discrimination at Work?

 Gender discrimination occurs when a person receives disadvantageous or unfair treatment due to their sex or gender.
 In the workplace, gender or sex discrimination involves an employer taking adverse actions due to a worker’s sex or gender in areas such as hiring, firing, making job assignments, awarding promotions, paying, training, and providing fringe benefits.